Support Us Button Widget

 The Lords Proprietors were the 8 Englishmen selected by King Charles II to have joint ownership of the land referred to as the Carolina.
 Although the king retained full sovereignty, he permitted the Lords extensive powers in 1663.

 They had the power and control to establish civil structures, collect taxes, and maintain order.
-However, they were not able to successfully keep the area well in order and worked to separate the area in hopes to improve the conditions so they wouldn’t have to return the land to the crown.
+However, they were not able to successfully keep the area well in order and worked to separate the area in hopes of improving the conditions so they wouldn’t have to return the land to the crown.

-There were also 8 rulers of England’s American colonies during the time when the colonies were first being settled, pre Revolutionary War from 1663-1776.
+There were also eight rulers of England’s American colonies during the time when the colonies were first being settled, pre-Revolutionary War, from 1663 to 1776.

 Years down the road, after the Colonists won their independence from England, South Carolina was the eighth state to join the United States.

 The historical marker is located near the fountain in the Governor’s Mansion Mall off Richland Street.
-The fountain was designed in 8 parts to solidify the significance with the number 8.
+The fountain was designed in 8 parts to solidify the significance of the number 8.

 IMG_3507